-Hire Date 2023
+Hire Date

+Community Service

-Community Service HOSA advisor, HOSA Pride ACTE and SkillsUSA
+CTSO Advisor, HOSA Pride ACTE and SkillsUSA

-Program Title: CIP 51.0899 HEALTH - NURSING CAREERS
+Program Title: CIP 51.0899 HEALTH - NURSING CAREERS Student Name:

 This document has been designed as a tool to facilitate student placement decisions and provides important information about the program.
 The chart on the reverse side is designed to assist in the identification of necessary skills, present educational levels, and supports, if any, that are needed to foster program success.